angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 `@SkipSelf()` and `@Host()`.
 Import each of them from `@angular/core` and use each in the component class constructor when you inject your service.

-For a working app showcasing the resolution modifiers that this section covers, see the <live-example name="resolution-modifiers">resolution modifiers example</live-example>.
+For a working application showcasing the resolution modifiers that this section covers, see the <live-example name="resolution-modifiers">resolution modifiers example</live-example>.

 ### Types of modifiers